 Explore our other CV templates to enhance your job search and create an application that makes a lasting impression on potential employers:

-Create your academic CV with our free template, designed to meet UK standards.
-Whether this is your first CV or you’re updating your academic curriculum vitae, this easy-to-use format ensures your qualifications, experience, and skills are presented clearly and professionally.
-Customise it to create an academic CV that stands out to universities and recruiters.
+Create your academic CV with our copyable, free CV template for Word, designed to meet UK standards.
+Whether you’re writing your first CV or updating your academic curriculum vitae, this easy-to-use format ensures your qualifications, experience, and skills are presented clearly and professionally.
+Customise it to create an academic CV that stands out to universities, research institutes, and recruiters.

 Mark Rice